tendermint/tendermint/docs/tendermint-core/state-sync/README.md

 ---

-# State Sync

 State sync allows new nodes to rapidly bootstrap and join the network by discovering, fetching, and restoring state machine snapshots.
-For more information, see the [state sync ABCI section](../../abci/apps.md#state-sync).
+For more information, see the [state sync ABCI section](https://docs.tendermint.com/master/spec/abci/abci.html#state-sync)).

-The state sync reactor has two main responsibilites:
+The state sync reactor has two main responsibilities:

 * Serving state machine snapshots taken by the local ABCI application to new nodes joining the network.